Variational methods for the kinetic Fokker-Planck equation: Introduction

 Moreover, if in addition $f\in H^1_{\hyp,0}(U)$, then we have

 \end{theorem}

 The inequality~\eqref{e.poincare.mean} asserts that, up to an additive constant, the full $H^1_\hyp(U)$ norm of a function~$f$ is controlled by the seminorm

 In particular, any distribution~$f$ with $\llbracket f \rrbracket_{H^1_\hyp(U)} < \infty$ is actually a function, which moreover belongs to~$L^2_xL^2_\gamma$.
+The inequality \eqref{e.poincare.zerobndry} is a then simple extension which shows that for functions which vanish on the hypoelliptic boundary, the full $H^1_\hyp$ norm is controlled by the seminorm.

 The proof of Theorem~\ref{t.hypoelliptic.poincare} thus necessarily uses the H\"ormander bracket condition, although in this case the way it is used is rather implicit.
 If we follow H\"ormander's ideas more explicitly, then we obtain more information, namely some positive (fractional) regularity in the~$x$ variable.
 This is encoded in the following functional inequality, which we call the \emph{H\"ormander inequality}.
 The definitions of the fractional Sobolev spaces $H^\alpha$ used in the statement are given in Section~\ref{ss.hormander}, see~\eqref{e.def.frac.seminorm}.
+The Besov space $\Qx(U)$ is defined in \eqref{e.Qx.norm} in Section~\ref{ss.besov} and measures difference quotients in the spatial variable $x$ of fractional order $\sfrac{1}{3}$.